wptrainingteam/finding-a-topic-for-a-wordpress-talk/README.md

 #### **Myth 1: I’m not an expert!**

 That’s okay, you don’t have to be an expert!
 Everyone has a different idea of what “expert” means.
 No one knows everything, and everyone has something to learn.
 You just need to know more about your topic than your audience knows.
 You can find a topic where you have knowledge that your audience does not.
 There are things you do with WordPress all the time that other people do not do with WordPress all the time – that makes you an expert in their eyes.
 Even if your audience has knowledge about the same topic, they will not frame that knowledge the same way – they will still have something to learn from you.
 There is a saying, "In the land of the blind, the one-eyed person is king" [or queen].
 As long as you know a little bit more than many of the people in your audience, that's all you need.
 You are probably more of an expert than you think you are.
 A lot of us suffer from Imposter Syndrome.
 This psychological phenomenon where you feel like you are an imposter, you think you don’t really have the knowledge or skills to be here, but you have managed to fool everyone and soon they’ll find out.
 Imposter syndrome is really common – you aren’t alone.
 [A lot of us have imposter syndrome because we don't see people like us presented as experts.
-Many people in <our specific group> set a much higher bar for “expert” knowledge than other people do.]
+Many people in {our specific group} set a much higher bar for “expert” knowledge than other people do.]
 Many communities have surveyed their members to ask what kind of information they want to learn at meetups and WordCamps, and most people request beginner topics.
 Remember that there are people out there who know nothing about any of this stuff, and they want to know more!
 If you have used WordPress before, you have knowledge that other people want you to share.
 One area where you are always an expert is your own experience.
 Case studies make great talks – talk about how you did something, how you learned something, how you overcame an obstacle, the process you went through to create something or to solve a problem.
 These kinds of talks are great because they are unique – not just the same information that anyone can find in an online tutorial.
 These topics help everyone overcome the “I’m not an expert” problem – you’re a normal person sharing a normal experience, and that’s valuable, so people will come to value their own experience and expertise.
 So you might not feel like an expert, but you are!
 If you care about your topic, that will shine through and that’s what’s important.

 #### **Myth 2: People will ask questions I can’t answer, and I’ll look like a fool.**